enmityVR2/mxsVR/README.md

 This will be updated when new fixes are found! if something breaks, scroll to the bottom, see if i updated this. if not, ping me in the maximumsettings server (@fatevr/enmity • VR) and I will try to find a fix!

+Lastly, this should work on all tiers, but only tier 4 has been tested so far.

 Requirements

 ———————————————————